logicsec/DoiteAuras/README.md

 # DoiteAuras
 Looking for WeakAuras in Vanilla WoW?
 DoiteAuras is a lightweight, condition-based tracker for **abilities**, **buffs**, **debuffs**, **items** and **bars** in 1.12.

 ## OBS STILL UNDER BETA TESTING - JUST SLOWLY PREPARING FOR RELEASE - IF YOU ENCOUNTER ANY BUGS LET ME KNOW.
-PERFORMANCE OPTIMIZATION & BARS IS STILL TO BE DONE.

 > [!IMPORTANT]
 >